Best Of15 min read

 Key Features:

-• Advanced vector illustration and page layout tools
+• Advanced vector illustration and layout tools

-• PowerTRACE AI for bitmap-to-vector conversion
+• PowerTRACE AI for converting bitmaps to vectors

-• Multi-page document support with full CMYK control
+• Multi-page documents with full CMYK control

-• CorelDRAW.app for browser-based access
+• CorelDRAW.app for browser access

 • Built-in font management